vertexproject/synapse/docs/synapse/devguides/storm_api.rst

 fini
 ----

-The last message sent by a storm query runtime.
-This can be used as a key to stop processing messages or finalize rollup data.
+The last message sent by a Storm query runtime.
+This can be used as a key to stop processing messages or finalize any sort of rollup of messages.

-If the Storm runtime is cancelled (for example, via the telepath or http kill methods), there will will be no `err` or `fini` messages sent.
-This is because the task cancellation may tear down the channel and we would have an async task blocking on attempting to send data to a closed channel.

 It includes the following keys:
 - tock: The epoch time the query execution finished (in milliseconds).